DivanteLtd/pimcore5-notifications/README.md

 notifications count.

 There're two different ways of communication:
-- WebSockets - if it's possible to initialize
+- WebSockets - if it's possible to initialize,
-- Ajax - otherwise
+- Ajax - otherwise.

 When there's new notification for user, it shows as window with possibility to close it, mark as read or open details.